-Kinetic Technologies cannot assume responsibility for use or any circuitry other than circuitry entirely embodied in a kinetic rechnologies product.
+Kinetic Technologies cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Kinetic Technologies product.
 No intellectual property or circuit patent licenses are implied.
 Kinetic Technologies reserves the right to change the circuitry and specifications without notice at any time.